apache/incubator-weex/doc/how-to/main.md

 # How-tos

-You will learn how to preview and debug in html5 and native, how to require external js libs and more.
+You will learn how to preview and debug in native and html5, how to require external js libs and more.